Giant salamander

-The Cryptobranchidae are a family of fully aquatic salamanders commonly known as the giant salamanders.
-They include the largest living amphibians.
-The family is native to China, Japan, and the eastern United States.
-They constitute one of two living families within the Cryptobranchoidea, one of two main divisions of living salamanders, the other being the Asiatic salamanders belonging to the family Hynobiidae.
+The Cryptobranchidae (commonly known as giant salamanders) are a family of large salamanders that are fully aquatic.
+The family includes some of the largest living amphibians.
+They are native to China, Japan, and the eastern United States.
+Giant salamanders constitute one of two living families—the other being the Asiatic salamanders belonging to the family Hynobiidae—within the Cryptobranchoidea, one of two main divisions of living salamanders.

 The largest species are in the genus Andrias, native to east Asia.
-The South China giant salamander (Andrias sligoi), can reach a length of 1.8 m.
+The South China giant salamander (Andrias sligoi) can reach a length of 1.8 m.
 The Japanese giant salamander (Andrias japonicus) reaches up to 1.44 m in length, feeds at night on fish and crustaceans, and has been known to live for more than 50 years in captivity.

 The hellbender (Cryptobranchus alleganiensis) inhabits the eastern United States and is the only member of the genus Cryptobranchus.

 Taxonomy

 The family name is from the Ancient Greek krypto ("hidden"), and branch ("gill"), which refer to how the members absorb oxygen through capillaries of their side-frills, which function as gills.